 While tuition is the first thing that comes to mind when the cost of studying is talked about, it is far from being the only concern of university students.
 Learning materials such as books, cost of rent, and events like field trips are just a few concerns that students and their families must take note of.
 Even then, expenses can still greatly vary when you consider other important factors, such as the course of the students and the type of institution they are planning to go to.
-With that said, here are some of the costs that a student will have to shoulder when pursuing studies in a university.
+With that said, top colleges that pay off the most are in demand.
+To get you ready for typical expenses, here are some of the costs that a student will have to shoulder when pursuing studies in a university.

 - The average annual tuition fee at MIT for foreign students is $46,704.
 Meanwhile, at Harvard University, it is $45,278.

 - The average yearly tuition fee at the University of Cambridge is $29,927 and $27,753 at the University of Oxford for international students.

 - Tsinghua University in China costs around $4,695 while the University of Barcelona’s tuition fee is approximately $1000 for international students.

 - In Canada, the University of Toronto’s tuition fee is $31,000 while Sweden’s Royal Institute of Technology costs around $23,000 for foreign students.

 - The annual tuition and fees for full-time students at Princeton University, which won the top spot in US News & World Report’s 2020 Best National University Ranking, is $51,870.